2025-2026

 Evie, Evergreen’s conversational assistant, interacts with students through guided dialogues.
 Designing the chat experience required balancing two goals: maintaining safe, research-backed conversations while enabling natural interactions.

-Evergreen’s first release uses a structured dialogue system with selection chips to ensure conversations are reliable, safe, and aligned with research goals during early testing.
+Evergreen’s first release uses a structured dialogue system with selection chips to ensure conversations are reliable and safe to align with early research trials.

 How conversations start